ITECOMMPAY/woocommerce-ecommpay/readme.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0

 == Changelog ==
+= 3.1.0 =
+* Feature: Main payment methods added as standalone gateways to improve merchant and end users experience

+= 3.0.0 =
+* Feature: Main payment methods splitted into configured standalone solutions with better UX for the end users.

+= 2.2.1 =
+* Dev: Escaped all variables in the html view.
+* Dev: Logic of formed a tooltips is modified.
+* Dev: All incoming data are sanitized and verified.
+* Dev: Replace CURL by WordPress HTTP Api library.
+* Fix: Fatal error on trying cancel subscription.

 = 2.2.0 =
 * Feature: Implemented Awaiting confirmation payment state for OpenBanking.
 * Feature: Implemented Receipt data.